A Forager’s Guide to Horseweed (Erigeron Canadensis)

 It has also been used in the bedding material for dogs to ward off fleas.
 Hence the name, fleabane.

-Horseweed is reminiscent of tarragon and can be used as a seasoning to flavor many dishes.
+Horseweed is peppery and spicy and can be used as a seasoning to flavor many dishes.

 When broken, the leaves of horseweed give off an aroma similar to carrots.